-- In the event of natural disaster (hurricanes, pandemic, etc.) an online Primary Care Selective may be mandatory for all students to keep students engaged in learning and moving forward.
-If the situation continues, a similar online course may be mandatory in lieu of Electives as well. - Students should choose electives carefully.
-Once the clinical rotation schedule and sites are confirmed, no changes will be made unless specific circumstances arise that would necessitate a change.
+- In the event of natural disaster (hurricanes, pandemic, etc.) an online Primary Care Selective may be initiated and mandatory for all students to keep students engaged in learning and moving forward.
+If the situation continues, a similar online course may be mandatory in lieu of Electives as well. - Students should choose Electives carefully.
+Once the Elective and Selective clinical rotation sites are contacted, no changes will be made unless specific circumstances arise that would necessitate a change.

-Student Progression During the Clinical Year
+Student Progression During the Clinical Phase

-- All students must pass all first-year courses before progressing to the clinical rotation year. - If a review of the Preceptor Evaluation of Student Performance indicates deficits in either Clinical Performance or Professional Conduct, a change in future site(s) placement may be made whether or not the student receives a passing grade for the rotation. - Any student who does not meet the expectations of the clinical preceptor as documented on the Preceptor Evaluation of Student Performance will automatically fail the rotation, regardless of any numerical score earned. - Termination of a rotation by a Preceptor or Faculty Member as a result of poor or inadequate performance or lack of professionalism on the part of the student shall be an automatic "F" for that rotation and the student will be referred to SPC for further action. - If the conduct or performance of the student is deemed unsafe or inappropriate by the Clinical Site or Program Faculty, the student will be removed from the rotation and will be referred to the SPC for further action.
+- All students must pass all didactic phase courses before progressing to the clinical phase. - If a review of the Preceptor Evaluation of Student Performance indicates deficits in either Clinical Performance or Professional Conduct, a change in future site(s) placement may be made whether or not the student receives a passing grade for the rotation. - Any student who does not meet the expectations of the clinical preceptor as documented on the Preceptor Evaluation of Student Performance will automatically fail the rotation, regardless of any numerical score earned. - Termination of a rotation by a Preceptor or Faculty Member as a result of poor or inadequate performance or lack of professionalism on the part of the student shall be an automatic "F" for that rotation and the student will be referred to SPC for further action. - If the conduct or performance of the student is deemed unsafe or inappropriate by the Clinical Site or Program Faculty, the student will be removed from the rotation and will be referred to the SPC for further action.